The BTK Killer's house

 Rader resumes contact

-In response, the police took out a coded ad in the classified section of a local newspaper and told him that it would be OK.
+In one of his letters, he naively asked the Wichita Police Department if they were able to trace floppy disks.
+In response, the police published a coded advertisement in the classified section of a local newspaper, in which they told him that it would be OK.

-Not long after, BTK sent in a floppy disk "as a test".
+Not long after, BTK sent a floppy disk "as a test".
 Unfortunately for him, the police were able to recover a deleted file from it.

 Arrest